• Contact Info

 Primary Instructor - Fall 2020

-The first of four introductory studios introduces students to concepts and techniques related to the design of products at a human scale.
+Introduces students to concepts and techniques related to the design of products at a human scale.
 In an immersive project-based studio environment students develop the foundation of design communication and thinking through a series of hands-on projects with physical outcomes.
+Course is part of a co-requisite sequence: ENVD 1010, Studio 1: Introduction to Environmental Products of Design is taken the first 7-weeks of the semester, followed by ENVD 1020, Studio 1: Introduction to Architecture, taken in the second 7-weeks of the semester, along with ENVD 1002, Technology 1: Applications for Environmental Design, a 14-week class that is taught alongside the two 7-week studios.

 • ENVD 1020 - Studio 1: Introduction to Architecture

-• ENVD 1040 - Studio 1: Introduction to Planning and Urban Design
+• ENVD 1040 - Studio 1: Introduction to Sustainable Planning and Urban Design

 • ENVD 1052 - Design and Communication 1